2023 Most Popular History Bachelor's Degree Schools in Missouri

 Full History at Truman State University Report

 Out of the 37 schools in Missouri that were part of this year’s ranking, Columbia College landed the # 3 spot on the list.
-Located in the city of Columbia, Columbia College Missouri is a private not-for-profit school with a medium-sized student population.
+Located in the midsize city of Columbia, Columbia College Missouri is a private not-for-profit college with a moderately-sized student population.

 Of the 35 students majoring in history at Columbia College Missouri, 74% are male and 26% are female.